 Two weeks later, Anita Wlodarczyk broke the world record again with a superlative 82.98m throw at the Skolimowska Memorial in Warsaw.

 Men’s shot put

-Ryan Crouser produced a string of stellar throws that saw him breach his personal best thrice in the final.
-The Oregon-born athlete was the only competitor to breach the 22m mark in the final and set a new Olympic record of 22.52m in his penultimate attempt.
+Ryan Crouser produced six stellar throws, of which five were enough to win the gold.
+The Oregon-born athlete was the only competitor to breach the 23m mark in the final and set a new Olympic record of 23.30m in his final attempt.